theislab/idtrack/reproducibility/environments/README.md

 -   **Conducting a Security Vulnerability Check:**

     For ensuring the security of the project's dependencies, the following command is run.
 It starts by activating the Conda environment designated for the project and navigating to the project directory.
-The `safety check --full-report --file=.nox/safety-3-9/tmp/requirements.txt` command performs a security vulnerability check against the dependencies listed in the specified requirements file, providing a full report of any issues found.
+The `safety check --full-report --file=requirements.txt` command performs a security vulnerability check against the dependencies listed in the specified requirements file, providing a full report of any issues found.
 Following the security check, the environment is deactivated, and the command exits to the home directory.

     ```bash
-    conda activate idtrack_poetry_3_9_env; cd /Users/kemalinecik/git_nosync/idtrack; safety check --full-report --file=.nox/safety-3-9/tmp/requirements.txt; conda deactivate; cd
+    conda activate idtrack_poetry_3_9_env; cd /Users/kemalinecik/git_nosync/idtrack; poetry export -f requirements.txt --output __requirements.txt; safety check --full-report --file=__requirements.txt; rm -rf __requirements.txt; conda deactivate; cd
     ```